valr300/OSPaypalIpn/README.md

 -PHP Version 8.1.2-1ubuntu2.17

+-php8.1-curl

-# Good things to know :
+## Good things to know (or where i strugled the most) :

-If you are using nginx, make sure your php
+If you are using nginx, make sure your php fits with your nginx

-    apt list --installed | grep php    or list your current settings with phpinfo(); in a phpfile
+    apt list --installed | grep php    or list your current settings with phpinfo(); in a php file

-fits with your current nginx version, as well as your curl version
+You will need the right curl for your php version

+    apt list --installed | grep curl

+Also know that you can consult the error logs, whenever things dont work as expected

+    cd /var/log/nginx
+    cat error.log

+## compatibility or adapting to your system
 It should be compatible for windows and probably MariaDB, although I haven’t tested it, and of course the installation will vary, in that case use these notes as a roughly guide.

 Note that for these steps and further down the road, you REALLY need to know what you are doing, and taking these steps I took here won’t necessarily mean success on your installation. as your installation might be slightly different than mine, however, I think that if I show you what I did, it might help you find what you need to do, adapting these instructions to your own environment.
 And I am not responsible in any way shape or form on whatever you do on your system.
 Take backups before proceeding.

-## Step 1: Setting up your account
+# Step 1: Setting up your account

 Of course you need a Paypal account for that!
 If not already done, proceed by first signin up
     https://www.paypal.com